The following analogy illustrates the point that ‘good nature may be a great misfortune if we do not mix prudence with it’[i]:

 [vi] Albert Camus, The Rebel 1951 Kindle Ed.
 (Penguin Classics, 2013)

-[xi] This phrase is Karl Barth’s, not mine.
+* The phrase ‘freedom in limitation’ is Karl Barth’s, not mine.